starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

   * To activate it as your primary PS4, select  (Settings) -> [Account Management] -> [Activate as Your Primary PS4] -> [Activate].
 3. Download and run the setup from the download link above.
 It will automatically do all the configuration stuff for you
 4. If you want 0 lag, connect your PS4 to your TV/Monitor and watch the game from there (thus NOT from the Remote Play app)

+## DISCORD
+Try our discord here https://discord.gg/zH4b8p4 where you can either suggest ideas or ask other members for help.

 ## To-do list